symfony/symfony-docs/quick_tour/the_big_picture.rst

 Final Thoughts
 --------------

-The 10 minutes are over.
-By now, you should be able to create your own simple routes, controllers, and templates.
+Thanks for trying out Symfony2!
+By now, you should be able to create your own simple routes, controllers and templates.
 As an exercise, try to build something more useful than the Hello application!
-But if you are eager to learn more about Symfony2, you can read the next part of this tutorial right away, where we dive more into the templating system.
+If you are eager to learn more about Symfony2, dive into the next section: the view system.

 .. _sandbox: http://symfony-reloaded.org/code#sandbox
 .. _YAML:    http://www.yaml.org/